 Thompson scores 2, Anderson stops 40; Sabres beat Kings 6-0

 BUFFALO, N.Y.
-(AP) — Tage Thompson scored two third-period power-play goals, and Craig Anderson stopped 40 shots in the Buffalo Sabres’ 6-0 win over the Los Angeles Kings on Tuesday night.
+(AP) — Craig Anderson stopped 40 shots for his first shutout in nearly four years in the Buffalo Sabres’ 6-0 win over the Los Angeles Kings on Tuesday.

+The Sabres offense went from managing just three shots in the first period to a six-goal third period, with Tage Thompson scoring a pair on the power play.
+Victor Olofsson and JJ Peterka scored goals 13 seconds apart, and Alex Tuch and Peyton Krebs also scored.

-The shutout was Anderson’s first in two seasons since joining the Sabres, and 43rd of his career.
-The 41-year-old’s last shutout came when he played for Ottawa, and stopped 35 shots in a 4-0 win over Buffalo on March 26, 2019.
+The shutout was the 41-year-old Anderson’s 43rd of his career, and first since playing for Ottawa, when he stopped 35 shots in a 4-0 win over Buffalo on March 26, 2019.

+In crediting the entire team for the shutout, Anderson was impressed with how Buffalo didn’t show signs of frustration following the first period in which the Kings were intent on bottling up the middle of the ice.

+“We could come in here after having three shots on goal and be frustrated, but the message wasn’t being frustrated, it was `Get back to our game, do what works,'” Anderson said.

+“I think a lot of times younger teams that haven’t played the right way for too long, if they get off their game, they start trying to do too much, be individual,” he added.
+“We didn’t do that tonight, which is a huge steppingstone in our growth.”

 Pheonix Copley stopped 25 shots for the Kings, who dropped to 5-6-4 in their past 15.
-They also allowed four or more goals for the sixth time in their past 11.
+They also allowed four or more goals for the sixth time in their past 11, including a 6-5 overtime loss at Columbus on Sunday.

 Copley allowed six goals on 16 shots in the final frame in making his third start since being called up from the minors following Cal Petersen’s demotion on Dec.
 1.